KaivanKeren/List-Belanja/README.md

-Here's a basic `README.md` file for your Vue.js shopping list application:

 # Vue.js Shopping List Application

 This is a simple shopping list application built using Vue.js.
 The app allows users to add, edit, and delete items from a shopping list, with the added feature of a dark mode toggle.
 The list and theme preference are saved in the browser's `localStorage` so that they persist across page reloads.